Seven Tips to Help You Save For a House Down Payment

 Are you ready to make some real money moves?

-With home prices at record highs and interest rates creeping back up, now is a difficult time to buy a home.
-As a result, understanding the fundamentals of preparing to buy a home is more important than ever.
+With home prices at record highs, as well as interest rates creeping back up, now is a difficult time to buy a home.
+It is more important than ever not to neglect the good fundamentals of preparing to buy a home.

-7 Steps to Save for a Home Down Payment
+7 Steps How to Save for a Down Payment

-When you call a mortgage broker, you can get pre-approved for a certain amount, or they’ll tell you why you don’t currently qualify.
+When you call a mortgage broker you can get pre-approved for a certain amount, or they’ll tell you why you don’t currently qualify.
 This is vital information.
-If you don’t qualify for whatever reason, you can take your time fixing the issue and use that time to save for a down payment.
+If you don’t qualify for whatever reason, fix it and use that time to start saving for a down payment.

-Let’s say you’re using a conventional 20% down payment loan on a $250,000 house.
-That means you must bring $50,000 to the table to close, right?
+Let’s say that you’re using a conventional 20% down payment loan on a $250,000 house.
+That means you need to bring $50,000 to the table to close, right?
 Sadly no, you’ll need a bit more than that.
 Too many people forget closing costs when calculating their down payment.

 Closing Costs

-Closing costs include paying the title company, lender fees, insurance, taxes, and other fees.
+Closing costs include paying the title company, lender fees, insurance and taxes upfront, and other fees.
 Usually, the closing costs are between 2% and 5% of the purchase price.
 So for the $250,000 house, you could need as much as $12,500 in closing costs, which means you’d need to bring $62,500 to closing.

 To save for a down payment, you need to grow that gap.
-One of the simplest ways to increase the gap is to reduce expenses.
-It is hard to say what you need to cut out specifically, but there are two things to keep in mind.
+One of the simplest ways to grow the gap is to reduce your expenses.
+Just stop spending your money on so much stuff.
+It is hard to say what you need to cut specifically, but there are two things to keep in mind.

 Like reducing expenses, increasing your income is another way to widen the gap between income and expenses.
 If you have a shorter timeframe for your down payment, then simple side jobs or side hustles can work wonders for increasing your income.

-If you have a longer timeframe, working for a promotion, changing jobs, or getting more education to help increase your hard and soft skill sets can be viable options.
-When you increase your income, you can plan to put the extra money into your down payment savings fund.
+If you have a longer timeframe, working for a promotion, changing jobs, or getting more education can be viable options.
+Just look for ways to make additional money and put all of that into your down payment savings fund.

 Debt is an expense people often don’t think about.
-However, by paying the minimum debt payments, the amount that you pay in interest increases dramatically.
-If you pay off your debt at the beginning of your down payment savings journey, you could turn around and roll all of those minimum payments into your down payment savings instead.
+By paying the minimum debt payments, the amount that you pay in interest increases dramatically.
+If you pay off your debt at the beginning of your down payment savings journey, you could then turn around and roll all of those minimum payments into your down payment savings instead.

-Paying off debt will also help you qualify for a mortgage, which is a win-win situation.
+Paying off debt will also help you qualify for a mortgage, so it is a win-win.

-If you don’t see any way to save enough to buy a home, look into down payment assistance programs.
-Several very generous programs out there pay large chunks of your down payment.
+If you don’t see any way that you could save enough to buy a home, look into down payment assistance programs.
+There are several very generous programs out there that pay large chunks of your down payment.
 Some even pay the entire down payment for first-time home buyers.
-This is another reason to call your mortgage broker because they will share these options for downpayment assistance programs or first-time home buyer programs to help save you money.

-Having a money goal is great, but it is less likely to work when you don’t have a plan.
-A savings plan is a way to track your progress toward a goal.
+Having the goal to save it is great, but it is less likely to work when you don’t have a plan to go with it.
+A savings plan is a way to track your progress towards a goal.
 To create a savings plan, you’ll need to know how much you want to save and when you want it saved.

-Putting your down payment savings into the stock market, buying cryptocurrency, or betting at the casino are possible ways to lose your down payment.
-Remember, you’re saving up for your home and don’t want to risk losing your money.
+Putting your down payment savings into the stock market, buying cryptocurrency, or betting on black are likely ways to lose your down payment before you need it.
+Remember, you’re saving up from your home, you don’t want to risk that.

 Was this content helpful?